FoA-game/MirrorCity/EP1/items.md

 ### MC 05 - Drama Script
 A masterpiece by Ylva Ekstromd, the greatest Fluidismo playwright of the Golden Age, titled "No One Has Ever Returned." <br>
-Set against the backdrop of the West War, the script delves into the dual entanglement of love and death, transcending traditional modes of language and text. <br>
+Set against the backdrop of the West War, the script delves into the metaxis of love and death, transcending traditional modes of language and text. <br>
 Civilization may fade, but the human spirit and love for this world are never extinct.

 ### MC 06 - Slime Mold Bread